goadesign/goa/docs/FAQ.md

+# When are validation defined in the design enforced?

+There is a trade-off between perfomance and robustness wrt enforcing the validations defined in the service design. goa trusts that the user code does the right thing and only validates external data ("input").
+This means goa validates incoming requests server side and responses client side.
+This way your code is always guaranteed to get valid data but doesn't have to pay the price of validation for each response being written server side or request being sent client side.

 # When is a generated struct field a pointer?

 There are a few considerations taken into account by the code generation